fxhash/fxhash-boilerplate/README.md

 > Theses rules must be followed to ensure that your token will be future-proof, accepted by fxhash, and behave in the intended way

+* the zip file must be under 15 Mb
 * any path to a resource must be relative (./path/to/file.ext)
 * no external resources allowed, you must put all your resources in the `public/` folder (sub-folders are OK)
 * no network calls allowed (but calls to get resources from within your `public/` folder)